 BiographyGreer was born Eileen Evelyn Greer Garson on 29 September 1904 in Manor Park in north east London.
 The only ambiguity about this came from Greer herself, who always claimed she was born in Ireland in 1908.
 Her father, who hailed from the Orkney Islands, died when Greer was just two years old.
 Her mother was Scottish and her unusual name "Greer" was a contraction of MacGregor, an ancestral surname.

 She was a sickly child, suffering badly from bronchitis and she spent much of each winter in bed, passing the time by reading and studying.
-After an education at King's College London and Grenoble University in France she she worked in a research library for an advertising agency, but got bitten by the acting bug when she began to appear in local amateur theatrical productions, and her natural aptitude became apparent.
+After an education at King's College London and Grenoble University in France she she worked first in a research library for an advertising agency, with the ambition of becoming a teacher.
+She got bitten by the acting bug when she began to appear in local amateur theatrical productions, and her natural aptitude became apparent.

 She continued performing without any huge hits but gradually honing her craft and becoming better known amongst producers and the public.
-She was one of the first actresses to appear live on television when she starred in an excerpt from 'Twelfth Night' in May 1937 and in the same year she was seen by Louis B Mayer, head of MGM, in a play called 'Old Music' and was signed up to a seven year contract.
+She was one of the first actresses to appear live on television when she starred in an excerpt from 'Twelfth Night' in May 1937 and in the same year she was seen by Louis B Mayer, head of MGM, in a play called 'Old Music'.
+Mayer was hugely impressed by her performance and signed her up to a seven year contract.

 Her husband was diagnosed with Parkinson's disease in 1982 and Greer cared for him as his health steadily deteriorated during the following years.
 He died on December 1, 1987 in Dallas.
 Following Buddy's death, Greer who had herself suffered a stroke in 1980, continued as administrator of his estate and many charities benefited including The College of Santa Fé and the Dallas Southern Methodist University.

-In 1992, Greer moved into a suite at the Dallas Presbyterian Hospital.
+In 1992, Greer, suffering from heart problems, moved into a suite at the Dallas Presbyterian Hospital.
 She continued to have visits from friends and family but she died from heart failure on April 6, 1996.
 She was 91.
 She is interred in the Sparkman-Hillcrest Memorial Park Cemetery in Dallas.

 Greer Garson Academy AwardsOne Win: